dhminch/MinchList/README.md

 Listed in order of preference, but I find them all good:

-- *The National Security Law Podcast*
+- *The National Security Law Podcast* - Fantastic, but episodes have been intermittent
 - *The Lawfare Podcast*
 - *Rational Security*
 - *War on the Rocks*